SocketCluster/expirymanager/README.md

-expirymanager
+ExpiryManager
 =============

-An object for efficiently managing key expiries for in-memory databases
+An object for efficiently managing key expiries for in-memory databases.